Ardad2/PhIRE/dataset_generation_and_repair_notes.md

 | exceed abs p99 | 0.0043 | 0.0031 | -0.0011 | 144 | 24 |
 | component curve L1 | 115.528 | 109.440 | -6.0873 | 140 | 27 |

+Note: for `component curve L1`, the pairwise table reports 140 improved samples and 27 worsened samples out of 168 valid samples.
+The remaining sample is a tie, so this row intentionally sums to 167 when only the improved and worsened columns are shown.

 Interpretation:

 - Low-lambda E2-fixed is no longer a catastrophic fidelity regression.